muskansubnani/lending-borrowing-dapp/README.md

 # Lending Borrowing Dapp

 ## About The Project
-This DApp allows one to borrow ETH against a NFT collatoral as well as earn interest on lending ETH to the platform for a given duration in a transparent manner using blockchain and smart contracts.
+This DApp allows one to borrow ETH against a NFT collateral as well as earn interest on lending ETH to the platform for a given duration in a transparent manner using blockchain and smart contracts.

 ## Technology Stack & Tools